stacklane/docs/🗄/Article/api/connectors.md

 ---
 title: Connectors
-summary: Learn about defining and using Connectors, which wrap third party REST APIs.
+summary: Learn about defining and using Connectors.
 ---

 Connectors provide a secure and type-safe way to access third party REST APIs.